Kirill5k/scala-shopping-cart/readme.md

 # Scala-shopping-cart

-A basic backend system for imaginary online store.
+A basic backend system for imaginary online store based on the examples from Practical FP in Scala by G. Volpe.

 ## Technical stack
 - cats and cats-effect: basic functional blocks as well as concurrency and functional effects